• Skip to primary navigation

 October 25, 2021 By James Clark Leave a Comment

+A list of current railways in Laos, and proposed railways connecting Thailand, Vietnam, and Cambodia.
 In December 2021 Laos began operations of the Laos-China Railway from Vientiane to Boten, launching the era of railway travel in Laos.
-There are other lines that have been proposed which would connect Laos to Thailand, Vietnam, and maybe even Cambodia if the most ambitious proposals are realised.
-This page covers current and proposed railways […]
+There are other lines that have been proposed to connect Laos to Thailand, Vietnam, and maybe even Cambodia […]

-Filed Under: Laos, Railways Tagged With: laos, railways, vientiane
+Filed Under: Railways Tagged With: laos, railways, vientiane

 August 30, 2021 By James Clark 1 Comment

-The Vientiane โ€“ Vung Ang railway is a proposed railway that would connect Vientiane in Laos to the Vung Ang seaport in Vietnam.
+The Vientiane โ€“ Vung Ang railway is a proposed railway connecting Vientiane in Laos to the Vung Ang seaport in Vietnam.
 Vung Ang is the closest feasible seaport to Vientiane, thus the railway would enable landlocked Laos access to a deep seaport for shipping.
-The railway would also interchange with Vietnam’s North-South railway, […]
+The railway would also interchange with Vietnam’s North-South railway, opening up […]

-Filed Under: Laos, Railways, Vietnam Tagged With: laos, vientiane, vietnam, vung ang
+Filed Under: Railways Tagged With: laos, vientiane, vietnam, vung ang

 August 4, 2020 By James Clark 1 Comment

-The Laos-China Railway (also known as the Boten-Vientiane railway) is a new railway that connects Kunming in China to Vientiane in Laos.
+The Boten-Vientiane Railway (also known as the Laos-China Railway) is a new railway that connects Kunming in China to Vientiane in Laos.
 From Boten on the China/Laos border, the railway travels 414 km through Laos to the capital of Vientiane.
 Apart from the border shuttle operated by the State Railway of Thailand, this is the […]

-Filed Under: Laos, Railways Tagged With: boten, laos, luang prabang, vang vieng, vientiane
+Filed Under: Railways Tagged With: boten, laos, luang prabang, vang vieng, vientiane

 Future Vientiane